Boris Johnson clears out his Brexit gang to take back control

 Johnson has now named long-standing adviser Edward Lister as interim chief of staff until a permanent appointment can be made.
 Allegra Stratton, a former television journalist, has joined Johnson’s team to reset the tone of the government’s public message.
 James Slack, a government official rather than Tory staffer who served previously under Theresa May, takes over from Cain as director of communications.

 One Tory couldn’t hide his delight at the way the past few days have unfolded.
-"This is the best week of 2020 — (Joe) Biden wins, there was the news on the vaccine and now Cummings is going,” the MP said.
-"It’s time to let Boris be Boris.”
+“This is the best week of 2020-Biden wins, there was the news on the vaccine and now Cummings is going,” the MP said.
+“It’s time to let Boris be Boris.”